codeForSaif/ToDoListAzure/README.md

 **Part 2: Setup the C# Project**

 *Pull down the GitHub project and make sure it builds locally.
 Test the Azure project connects locally to the Azure SQL DB and deploy the API project to Azure.
-Test the Web App can connect to tne Azure Web API project you just deployed.
+Test the Web App can connect to the Azure Web API project you just deployed.
 Deploy the Web App.
 You should have a working app!
 Test it out by hitting the web front end website and checking your SQL DB!
 You can stop at this point if you just want to see an Azure deployment and are not interested in CI/CD.*

 **Part 3: Setup a VSTS Account, Multiple Environments, and Continuous Integration**